Allen3/ACM-codes/2014 UESTC Training for Data Structures/Solution.md

 --------------
 * Stack

 Just note that each number vary from another.
 So just implement a stack simply.
-That's OK.
+That is OK.